 Take your domed sponge out of the oven, remove it from the tin and place it on a wire rack to cool completely for about an hour.

 If you try and level your cake while it is still hot it will turn into a crumbly, awful mess.

-If you are using a cake leveller, adjust the wire to the height of the flattest part of your cake.
-Gently move the leveller along the cake.
+If you are using a cake leveler, adjust the wire to the height of the flattest part of your cake.
+Gently move the leveler along the cake.
 This should get rid of the dome evenly and leave you with a nice, flat sponge ready to be frosted.